robin-cls/aviso/docs/getting_started/python_interface.rst

     >>> catalog
     AvisoCatalog(products=[AvisoProduct(id='d1f06620-d11c-4945-b53d-6769e909be01', title='Wind & Wave product SWOT Level-3 WindWave - Extended'), ...])

-To list available products in the catalog, use the :attr:`aviso_client.AvisoCatalog.products` attribute, that is a list of :class:`aviso_client.AvisoProduct` objects.
+To list available products in the catalog, use the :attr:`altimetry_downloader_aviso.AvisoCatalog.products` attribute, that is a list of :class:`altimetry_downloader_aviso.AvisoProduct` objects.

 .. code-block:: pycon